jiyoungyun1004/frodria04/README.md

 ## Hi, I'm Sophia.
+I’m a data science senior student using technology to make healthcare more human.
+In 2025–2026, my focus is on operational AI and clinical decision support to reduce burnout for providers and improve patient care.
+My training in nursing and biology, combined with programming and data analysis skills, lets me build tools that actually help people.
+Growing up between Washington D.C. and Seoul as a 1.5-generation Korean American taught me to navigate complex systems, and I bring that perspective to designing simple, effective, human-centered solutions.
+Outside of tech, I’m a licensed yoga instructor and enjoy exploring finance, real estate, and personal development topics on my own.
+I’m happy to connect with anyone working on healthcare AI, wellness, or applied data projects!
 <!--
 **frodria04/frodria04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 []specify what repo to look at. highlight me?
 My resume link. literally highlight and include hyperlinks